 At this point, it is crucial to identify the generic business requirements to the date table.
 First of all, we must ensure which date range is of interest to the organization.
 Then it will remain consistent for most of the reporting.

 Let us assume that our business is interested to see the data across the years from 01 January 2016 till the end of the current year.
-In this case, we can set up the following range:
+In this case, we can set up the following Power BI date format:

 - Start Date: 01 Jan 2016